woodp/architecture-center/docs/guide/architecture-styles/n-tier.md

 Consider an N-tier architecture for:

 - Simple web applications.
-- Migrating an on-premises application to Azure with minimum refactoring.
+- Migrating an on-premises application to Azure with minimal refactoring.
 - Unified development of on-premises and cloud applications.

-N-tier architectures are very common in traditional on-premises applications, so it’s a natural fit for migrating existing workloads to Azure.
+N-tier architectures are very common in traditional on-premises applications, so it's a natural fit for migrating existing workloads to Azure.

 ## Benefits